Page 1. Vanity.

 I can tolerate boredom but I completely abhor silence.
 I could not last with just the crickets and humdrum of machinery.
 So talk to me, don’t disappear, put on some music.
-You know how I love confessing with my most primal sighs.
+Make me confess to you my primal sighs.

-Like the time a boy and I lay entwined, the scenic Pagudpud beachfront glistening dimly, boat lights sparkling far in the evening horizon.
-The waves crash as he leaned in for a kiss.
+Like the time a boy and I lay entwined, the scenic Pagudpud beachfront glistening, boat lights sparkling far in the evening horizon.
+Waves crash as he leaned in for a kiss.
 “Whisper me something, anything to pass the time,” his heady breath slithered, sending sparks like sand on my skin, forcing me to look up, an endless nothingness, black velvet embroidered, the most exquisite of pearls.

 Somehow, my lips found his ear.
 And in the sweet breeze of October, a secret, surrendered in a whisper.

-“Embrace the void like it’s your own, like it’s me.”
+“Embrace the void like it’s your own… embrace it like it’s me.”